-While Emerging Work papers are expected to be less mature than Research Paper contributions, it is expected that all paper submissions to this (and any other) track incorporate sound ACI principles of ethical treatment of animals and have appropriate/requisite institutional review (or a plan to obtain it if no animal interactions have yet occurred).
+While Emerging Work papers are expected to be less mature than Research Paper contributions, all paper submissions to this (and any other) track are expected to incorporate principles of ethical treatment of animals and have appropriate/requisite institutional review.

 Authors are encouraged to submit a paper of length proportional to its contribution.
-While the maximum word count is 10,000 words (plus references), it is expected that most Emerging Work papers will be shorter due to the earlier stage of the research.
-Reviewers will be instructed to weigh the contribution of submission relative to its size.
+While the maximum word count is 8,000 words (plus references), most Emerging Work papers are expected to be shorter due to the earlier research stage.
+Reviewers will be instructed to weigh the submission's contribution relative to its size.
 Papers should be concise but thorough in presenting the work.
 Shorter, more focused papers are encouraged and will be reviewed like any other paper.
 Papers whose lengths are incommensurate with their contributions will be rejected.
 Papers may be perceived as too long if they are repetitive or lengthy or too short if they omit important details or neglect relevant prior art.

-Submissions must be anonymous, which means that authors and their institutions must be removed from the submitted file.
+Submissions must be anonymous, meaning authors and their institutions must be removed from the submitted file.
 Reference to the authors’ previous work may be made in the third person.

-All submissions will undergo a double-blind peer-review and will be selected based on the quality of their contribution, perceived interest to the community, and potential to benefit from community discussion.
-Each submission will be reviewed by a minimum of 3 reviewers from program committee members and external domain experts.
+All submissions will undergo a double-blind peer review and will be selected based on the quality of their contribution, perceived interest to the community, and potential to benefit from community discussion.
+At least two domain experts will review each submission.

-Accepted papers will be published in the ACI2022 Conference Proceedings, provided that at least one of the authors registers for and attends the conference to present the paper.
+Accepted papers will be published in the ACI2023 Conference Proceedings, provided that at least one of the authors registers for and attends the conference to present the paper.